No. 18 Cincinnati visits Georgia Tech following Terry’s 20-point game - WTOP News

 BOTTOM LINE: Georgia Tech hosts No. 18 Cincinnati after Lance Terry scored 20 points in Georgia Tech’s 77-69 loss to the Georgia Bulldogs.

-Georgia Tech finished 14-18 overall last season while going 8-7 at home.
-The Yellow Jackets averaged 71.0 points per game last season, 12.4 on free throws and 23.7 from beyond the arc.

-Cincinnati went 22-15 overall with a 4-8 record on the road a season ago.
-The Bearcats averaged 14.5 assists per game on 27.6 made field goals last season.
+Cincinnati went 4-8 on the road and 22-15 overall a season ago.
+The Bearcats gave up 68.2 points per game while committing 15.2 fouls last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.